 Making sure that our sewer mains are flowing is an important job.
 No one wants “that stuff” coming back into their home or business.
 Sewer systems are designed to use gravity to get sewage to the appropriate treatment facility.
 In areas where gravity flow is not possible, sewage will travel to a Sewer Lift Station where a pump will use pressure to push the sewage to a place it can again travel using gravity.
 There are two different types of sewer systems: sanitary sewer (the stuff that goes down your drains inside your home) and storm sewer (rain/snow melt that goes down the open grates in the curb of the street.
 At the BGUA, we only deal with sanitary sewer.
+Fun fact: There are 198 miles of sewer main within Byron Township and Gaines Charter Township.
 The majority of the sewage from Byron Township and Gaines Charter Township has an ultimate destination for the City of Wyoming’s Clean Water Plant with a small portion going to Grand Rapids Water Resource Recovery Facility.
 For more information on the Clean Water Plant – City of Wyoming Clean Water Plant.

 If there is a sewer back up in your home or business, you can call us and we will come out and check our sewer mains (by checking nearby sewer manholes) making sure they are not backed up.
 If there is no problem in the sewer main, a homeowner/business would need to call a plumber to help them find the cause and location of the back up.
 A home/business is responsible for piping from the home to the sewer main.
 Please review the following hand out for important step by step directions on what to do in the event of a sewer back up – Sewer Back Up Handout